DynamoDS/TuneUp/README.md

 - .Net Framework 4.7 Developer Pack
 - Dynamo repository cloned and built on the same level of Tuneup repository

+## Known issues
+- Tuneup does not work with dyfs yet
+- Tuneup is required to work with Dynamo 2.5.0 or up because of dependency on certian API which only exists on newer version of Dynamo.

 ## Testing

 ### Setup
-Tuneup is required to work with Dynamo 2.5.0 or up because of dependency on certian newer API which only exists on newer version of Dynamo.
+Please check out known issues before go on testing.

 - Download DynamoCoreRuntime 2.5.0 from https://dynamobuilds.com/.
 Alternatively, you can build Dynamo from Dynamo repository and use the bin folder equivalently.
 - Copy all contents of the DynamoCoreRuntime to `TuneUp\TuneUpTests\bin\Debug\`